-As a mathematically natural extension of backward stochastic differential equations (BSDEs), (see, e.g. \cite{Bismut73, Bismut76, Bismut78, ParPeng_90, Karoui_Peng_Quenez97, YongBook99}), BSPDEs arise in many applications of probability theory and stochastic processes.
-For instance, in the optimal control problem of stochastic differential equations (SDEs) with incomplete information or stochastic partial differential equations (SPDEs), a linear BSPDE arises as the adjoint equation of SPDEs (or the Duncan-Mortensen-Zakai filtration equation) to formulate the maximum principle (see, e.g. \cite{Bensoussan_1983, Bensoussan_1992, Tang_1998, Tang_1998_conference, Zhou_xunyu_1992, Zhou_xunyu_1993}).
-In the study of controlled non-Markovian SDEs by Peng \cite{Peng_1992}, the so-called stochastic Hamilton-Jacobi-Bellman equation is a class of fully non-linear BSPDEs.
-Solution of forward-backward stochastic differential equation (FBSDE) with random coefficients is also associated to that of a quasi-linear BSPDE, which gives the stochastic Feynman-Kac formula (see e.g. \cite{Ma_Yong_1997}).
+As a mathematically natural extension of backward stochastic differential equations (BSDEs) (see, e.g., \cite{Bismut73,Bismut76,Bismut78,ParPeng90,KarouiPengQuenez97,YongBook99}), BSPDEs arise in many applications of probability theory and stochastic processes.
+For instance, in the optimal control problem of stochastic differential equations (SDEs) with incomplete information or stochastic partial differential equations (SPDEs), a linear BSPDE arises as the adjoint equation of SPDEs (or the Duncan--Mortensen--Zakai filtration equation) to formulate the maximum principle (see, e.g., \cite{Bensoussan1983,Bensoussan1992,Tang1998,Tang1998conference,Zhouxunyu1992,Zhouxunyu1993}).
+In the study of controlled non-Markovian SDEs by Peng \cite {Peng1992}, the so-called stochastic Hamilton--Jacobi--Bellman equation is a class of fully nonlinear BSPDEs.
+Solution of forward--backward stochastic differential equation (FBSDE) with random coefficients is also associated to that of a quasi-linear BSPDE, which gives the stochastic Feynman--Kac formula (see, e.g., \cite{MaYong1997}).